markuman/nessus/README.md

 ## Status

-Currently only update target list of existing tasks is working.
+Only the targets of an existing task (scan) can be modified!
-This is helpfull, because you can throw your (dynamic) inventory files on an existing nessus task now.
+The intention is, that you throw your dynamic inventories into nessus tasks/scans.

 ```yaml